-- Athletes who apply for a TUE for spironolactone will also need to apply for TUE for any threshold substances they might take simultaneously (e.g., salbutamol, salmeterol, methylephedrine, ephedrine). - Gonadotropin-Releasing Hormone (GnRH) analogues are used in adjunct with estrogens as long-term therapy in transgender female athletes and lower testosterone levels more effectively than other estrogen-anti-androgen combinations.
+- Athletes who apply for a TUE for spironolactone, which is in Class S5 of the Prohibited List, Diuretics and Masking Agents, will also need to apply for TUE for any threshold substances they might take simultaneously (e.g., salbutamol, salmeterol, methylephedrine, ephedrine). - Gonadotropin-Releasing Hormone (GnRH) analogues are used in adjunct with estrogens as long-term therapy in transgender female athletes and lower testosterone levels more effectively than other estrogen-anti-androgen combinations.
 They are currently prohibited in male athletes due to their initial stimulation effect on testosterone.
 Transgender athletes who are eligible to participate as females in their sport do not require a TUE for GnRH analogues.
-If a transgender athlete is feminising their body while still participating as a male in their sport and is therefore subject to anti-doping regulations for male athletes, then a TUE should be requested. - All therapeutic interventions in transgender females are aimed at lowering testosterone levels/counteracting testosterone effects.
-Given this therapeutic goal and the performance-enhancing effect of testosterone, there is no known indication for testosterone supplementation in transgender female athletes.
+If a transgender athlete is feminizing the body while still participating as a male in their sport and is therefore subject to anti-doping regulations for male athletes, then a TUE should be requested. - Currently, there is no known lower limit of normal testosterone levels in non-transgender females.
+However, individual sporting federations and organizations may define upper limits or threshold values of testosterone for athletes who want to participate in the female category in their sport.
+As mentioned in the introduction, this is an eligibility issue.

-2) Route of administration
+b.
+Route of administration